esteeele/esteeele.github.io/_posts/2024-10-30-western-japan.md

 #### Aside: Japanese Economic History

 This is the one of the most visible symbols in Japan of the dangers of over building infrastructure - as so much of the economy and employment of Japan is taken up in construction which boomed during Japan's postwar economic miracle the government wanted (or due to cronyisnm) to keep the gravy train rolling.
 At this point Shikoku already has a great road and rail bridge to its most densely populated region in Kagawa province.
-The economic case for building another set of extremely expensive road only bridges was puzzling.
+The economic case for building another set of extremely expensive road only bridges isn't that strong.
  The case against is basically
  - Massive upfront capital investment that may have more efficient uses (even tax cuts in some circumstances that allow people to spend where they feel it improves their lives best)
  - The big one: the upkeep bill which always dwarves the initial cost of construction.
 If the economic growth in the regions is less than the cost of maintenance then you've got a white elephant.

 So in some ways the 'point' of the _Shimano Kodo_ is to get _someone_ to use these damn bridges and bring some tourist investment to the area!
 And I'm all for it.
 In some ways the engineering _was_ the touristic experience - the staggering scale and majesty of these basically empty bridges is staggering.
 That there's just one of these after another after another defies belief.
-Hats off to Japan in the 1990s - you had an ambition and belief in progress we seem to have lost in the UK.
+Hats off to Japan in the 1990s - you had an ambition and belief in progress we seem to have lost a little in the UK.

 ![BigBridgeLittleCar](https://storage.googleapis.com/images-for-blog-ad4ea432-25af-4ea4-8d4b-58ea84408c68/photo-backups/west-japan/big-bridges.jpeg)

 ## Shimmy Shimano Kodo

+OK it's the `Shimanami Kodo` but it sounds kind of similar to the bike brake system `Shimano` so my brain kept correcting it.
 There's not much more to say so here's some photos

 ![Islands](https://storage.googleapis.com/images-for-blog-ad4ea432-25af-4ea4-8d4b-58ea84408c68/photo-backups/west-japan/paraiso-2.jpeg)